We are all artists in some way ...

 The Arts as Spiritual Practice

-Take a look at the links on the left side of this page for examples of how others create art as spiritual practice in their own lives.
+Take a look at the links on the left side of this page, and below, for examples of how others create art as spiritual practice in their own lives.
 May it inspire you to use the creativity God gives you, in an artistic way as a part of your own regular spiritual practice.